docknetwork/planning/rfc/0005-claim-deduction.md

 - Choice of derivation format
   - Useful to be human readable
 - Choice of rule expression DSL
-  - Use of claim graph representaion for rules
+  - Use of claim graph representation for rules
     - Allows both types of "premise" to be represented in the same claim graph.
     - Allows Issuers to include "rules" within the credential.
     - Downsides?
 - How can derivations refer to [blank nodes](https://en.wikipedia.org/wiki/Blank_node)?
   - Without a way to uniquely specify blank nodes, a verifier would sometimes need to determine a shuffling of blank nodes that allows the derivation to be valid.
-That "find a shuffling" problem is computationaly difficult (https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
+That "find a shuffling" problem is computationally difficult (https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem).
-- For storage and computaional efficiency, multiple theorems may be proved by a single "batch" derivation.
+- For storage and computational efficiency, multiple theorems may be proved by a single "batch" derivation.
 - Language
   - The derivation validator and theorem prover should be usable from other languages if possible.
 Rust is a likely candidate.

 ## Other Considerations

-Some alternative aproaches were considered:
+Some alternative approaches were considered:

 ### Express rules in a turing complete language

 As an alternative approach each composite claim could be described and shared as a program of some turing complete language.
 The program would analyze a "premises" claim graph to determine whether the a composite claim is true.
-Claim deduction would be performed by running the stored progam.
+Claim deduction would be performed by running the stored program.
 This would make soundness checking computationally hard.
 It's not known how theorem proving could fit into this model.

 ### Express rules as [ShEx](https://shex.io/shex-primer/index.html)